Château de Vaujours: Architecture

 The castle, of typical military architecture, stands on a mound in the middle of a lake whose waters feed the moats which surround it.
 It is formed of two fortresses: a bailey to the west and the castle to the east.

 The entry to the double enceinte is defended by two cylindrical towers and a flying bridge, flanked to the north by a bastion.
-A drawbridge and a posternflanked by a cylindrical tower to the north provide access to the courtyard.
+A drawbridge and a postern flanked by a cylindrical tower to the north provide access to the courtyard.
 The residence is to the south, the ruins of the chapel to the north.
 To the east, the towers give access to a covered chemin de ronde and to the south the bastion connected to the fortress and a further building.

 Inside the fortress the keep still exists, as does the lower courtyard.
 The enceinte includes several towers, some of which have rustication.
 The moats are drained and overgrown.
 The ruins have been cleared of vegetation and are surrounded by lawns and hedges.